mhdzidannn/mhdzidannn/README.md

 ### I am a student at University of Malaya, Malaysia who is finding his way in the developer world.
 - You can call me Zidan if you want 👨
-- I’m currently interested in Flutter, as well as doing LeetCode for practice using Java 💻 🤘
+- Learning Flutter and casual LeetCode for practice using Java 💻 🤘
-- 2021 Goals: Get a job and try to contribute to an open source project 🥅
 - Coffee is essential to me ☕

+### Goals
+- Striving to become a full stack developer.
+- Currently have Flutter as a front end technology.
+- Expand to learn more front end tools, especially PWA
+- Will start working on own backend service (mirroring Firebase) and deploy on own server.
+- Next project: Car Services App

 ### Connect with me: